nicktouchette/dev-challenge/readme.md

 # HOW TO RUN
-Clone from git
+Clone from GIT
-yard or npm install
+yarn or npm install
-yard or npm start
+yarn or npm start
+Visit localhost:8080

 # Developer Challenge
 Thanks for being interested in a job at Turner.
 You will have 24 hours from receipt of this document to: